 Determining the risks of developing an irregular heartbeat is a specialty of your arrhythmia specialist.
 Age, for example, is a factor, as people over the age of 40 are at a higher risk.
 Race is another risk factor, as Caucasians are more inclined to get arrhythmia, especially atrial fibrillation.
 Other risk factors for developing an irregular heartbeat include:

-To get the right treatment for your condition, your cardiology doctor conducts a thorough examination in the New York Cardiac Diagnostic Center.
+To get the right treatment for your condition, your cardiology Manhattan doctor conducts a thorough examination in the Cardiology Manhattan Center.
 You may also have to undergo tests to measure your heartbeat, which point your cardiologist toward a particular arrhythmia treatment for you.
 Your tests may include:

 For bradycardia, an artificial pacemaker may be the best solution in some instances, as it safely monitors your heartbeats and sends electrical impulses to stimulate a normal heartbeat when your heart rate slows.
-If you have tachycardia, your NYC cardiologist may recommend:
+If you have tachycardia, your best cardiologist in NYC may recommend:

 Get checked up for irregular heartbeat.
 Contact the New York Cardiac Diagnostic Center for an evaluation and treatment of arrhythmia in NYC.

-If you have any questions for the best in class Manhattan cardiologist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for arrhythmia treatment consultation.
+If you have any questions for the best in class Manhattan cardiologist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the Manhattan Cardiology and indicate which Manhattan office (Upper East Side, Midtown Cardiologist, or Wall Street / Financial District) you would like to see the cardiologist for arrhythmia treatment consultation.